-Q: How can I control the number of CPU cores used by the bowtie2 or smalt aligners?
+Q: How can I control the number of CPU cores used by the bowtie2 aligner?

-A: By default, the SNP Pipeline will use 8 CPU cores for each bowtie2 or smalt process.
-You can override the defaults with the -p bowtie2 option or the -n smalt option.
-Set the option either in the configuration file if you are running run\snp\pipeline.sh, or in the Bowtie2Align\ExtraParams environment variable if you are running the map\reads command directly.
+A: By default, the SNP Pipeline will give bowtie2 all available CPU cores on a workstation and 8 CPU cores per sample on a high performance computing cluster.
+You can override the defaults with the -p bowtie2 option.
+Set the option either in the configuration file if you are running run_snp_pipeline.sh, or in the Bowtie2Align_ExtraParams environment variable if you are running the map_reads command directly.
 For example, to run alignments with 16 concurrent threads:

 '''

-Bowtie2Align_ExtraParams = "-p 16"

-SmaltAlign_ExtraParams = "-n 16"
+Bowtie2Align_ExtraParams="--reorder -p 16"

 '''